pkozakdev/visit-warsaw/README.md

 This repository is one of the first projects I've done after starting my degree at Northumbria University.
 It was made for the Website Development and Deployment module.

-It's a very basic dynamic website built using HTML, CSS, Javascript, PHP and MySQL and deployed onto Apache server.
+It's a very basic dynamic website built using HTML, CSS, Javascript, PHP, SQL and deployed onto Apache server and MySQL database.

 I've programmed a simple authentication system, search engine, e-commerce (placing, modifying, removing orders) as well as account management into it.